 This year, investments will be made in Memorial University to increase the number of nursing school seats by 25 per cent.

-S. COADY: Investments in the College of the North Atlantic will see increased offerings across a number of campuses for Practical Nurses, Personal Care Attendants, Paramedicine and other primary care programs.
+Investments in College of the North Atlantic will see increased offerings across a number of campuses for Practical Nursing, Personal Care Attendant, Paramedicine, and other primary care programs.